Winter Camping: 8 Reasons to Go Camping in the Cold (and 5 reasons not to)

 • Don’t forget the importance of your self inflating mattress too.
 Guide on self-inflating mattresses is here, so check that story out, before you buy.

 If you have slept on an air mattress during summer, you might find that’s not going to work out too well for you in winter.
-Like the sleeping bag, what you on could affect much you enjoy the night (and whole trip).
+Like the sleeping bag, what you sleep on could affect much you enjoy the night (and whole trip).
 If you have a stretcher, then that too is going to be a different experience in winter.
 Cold air circulates around you and underneath you so extra padding underneath you might be required.

 • Find out more about choosing a camp stretcher to see if getting off the ground is something you need to think about this winter.